-For Blender 2.8 the Info Editor, the area that previously ran across the very top of the application, has been removed and contents reorganised to emphasise various context sensitive Workspace tabs and application menu options.
-Missing from the redesigned upper area of Blender 2.8 is the Scene Information section that displayed data relating to objects being edited (Edit Mode) or the contents of a Scene (Object Mode).
-This data is now shown to the right side of the new Status Bar that runs along the bottom of the application.
+For Blender the Info Editor, the area that ran across the very top of the application, has been moved and reorganised to emphasise different context sensitive Workspace tabs and application menu options.
+Missing from the area as a result is the Scene Information section that displayed the number of object or selections made, memory and so on.
+This is now shown in the Status Bar or as the Statistics overlay.

-Depending on the active Interaction Mode, Edit Mode, Object Mode, Weight Paint etc., the data shown in the Scene Information section may differ; in Edit Mode for example the values displayed relate to the object being edited, i.e. a subdivided Cube, and the number of elements selected, e.g. 8 faces from a total of 384, displayed as Faces 8/384 and so on;
+Depending on the active Interaction Mode, Edit Mode, Object Mode, Weight Paint etc., the data shown in the Scene Information section (right side) of the Status Bar may differ; in Edit Mode the values shown relate to the object being edited, i.e. a subdivided Cube, and the number of elements selected, e.g. 8 faces from a total of 384, displayed as Faces 8/384 and so on;

 object | vertices | edges | faces | triangles | memory | Blender version